-The Group's ERM Framework, which encompasses the operations of the Trust and Westfield Carindale, reflects the three lines model and clear ownership and management of risk at an operational level.
-Front line managers are responsible for identifying, assessing, and managing their risks when delivering key objectives.
-Second line support functions provide advice, assists with risk and compliance frameworks and oversight and monitoring to support the delivery of key objectives.
-The Group's internal audit team is a third line of support providing independent assurance over the effectiveness of governance, risk management, and internal control processes that mitigate key risks and support the delivery of key objectives.
-Oversight of material risks by the executive leadership team and the Audit and Risk Committee confirms that the Trust operates within the risk appetite and strategy set by the Board.
+The Group's ERM Framework, which encompasses the operations of the Trust and Westfield Carindale, reflects the three lines model and clear ownership of risk at an operational level.
+Front line managers are responsible for the identification, assessment and management of material risks.
+Second line support functions are responsible for risk and compliance frameworks, and oversight and monitoring of material risks.

+The Group's internal audit team provides a third line of support through independent assurance over the effectiveness of governance, risk management, and internal control processes that mitigate key risks and support the delivery of key objectives.

-The Risk Appetite Statement includes guidance for management on risk appetite and tolerance for material risks.
-Key controls for each material risk are documented and the effectiveness of the controls are monitored by the risk owner (a member of the executive leadership team), the risk function, the ERMC and the ARC.
-Executive working groups including life safety and security and cyber, privacy and data governance implement additional controls and risk oversight over non-financial risks.
+The Trust's Risk Appetite Statement includes guidance for management on risk appetite and tolerance for material risks.
+Key controls for each material risk are documented and the effectiveness of the controls monitored by the risk owner (a member of the executive leadership team), the risk function, the Executive Risk Management Committee and the Trust's Risk and Sustainability Committee.
+Additional controls and risk oversight are provided by executive working groups and committees including life safety and security, cyber, privacy and data governance, and treasury risk.
 Risks and controls related to the Group's responsible business strategy are overseen by the executive leadership team.